patrickjwoods/blog/_posts/2014-02-14-3-simple-questions-to-uncover-your-startups-personality.markdown

 A great personality keeps speaking even when you're no longer talking.
 A great personality inspires people to talk about you when you're not around.
 In my case, that meant a dude suggesting a dude buy soap as a gift to another dude!
 That's powerful.

 So what are you saying?

+1. The mind must gather its raw material
+a.
+Specific: Those relating to the product and audience
+b.
+General: Everything else (keep a scrapbook)
+2. Review and “feel” your raw material, seeking relationships
+a.
+Look at elements, facts upside-down
+b.
+Put two together, how do they fit?
+c.
+Tentative or partial ideas will surface  — write them down
+d.
+Look at elements indirectly
+e.
+Push through to mental second wind
+f.
+Finish when your mind is garbled (from too much info, not lack of)
+3. Drop it completely
+a.
+Access other stimuli: Listen to music, watch a movie, read a novel, write poetry, go for a walk
+4. Grab the idea when it jumps out at you
+5. Bring your idea out to reality
+a.
+Develop it, be patient, work it over
+b.
+Submit it for criticism
+c.
+Good ideas will self-expand